-In term one the course focuses on research methods, analysis, the literature review and ethical consideration.
-In term two students work on their research proposal and in term three they conduct their fieldwork and lastly write-up their long essay in the fourth term.
+In term one, the course focuses on research methods, analysis, the literature review, and ethical consideration.
+In term two, students work on their research proposal, and in term three, they conduct their fieldwork and lastly write-up their essay in the fourth term.

-This course develops perspectives in Anthropology as a discipline that is both critical and practical and “real life” challenges.
+This course develops perspectives in anthropology as a discipline that is both critical and practical for real-life challenges.
 Students are encouraged to examine anthropological thinking on central concepts such as culture or society, and the value anthropology attaches to them.

-The course provides students with knowledge on the value and meaning of different theoretical perspectives in gender studies, yo be able to consider or incorporate gender and differences into research.
+The course provides students with knowledge of the value and meaning of different theoretical perspectives in Gender Studies to be able to consider or incorporate gender and differences into research.
 The course also enables students to analyse gendered identities and theories.

 This course enables students to develop a critical anthropological perspective on visual culture, analyse comparatively visual forms and senses and their significance in different social and cultural contexts.

 This course encourages students to develop a critical anthropological perspective on multiculturalism and diversity.
 Students are equipped with the skill to analyse comparatively discourses of culture, autochthony and indigeneity in different social, historical and geographical contexts.
-Students are able to compare different anthropological approaches to multiculturalism, diversity, indigeneity and autochthony.
-Students are challenged to apply theoretical perspectives to multiculturalism and diversity to a range of empirical case studies.
+Students learn to compare different anthropological approaches to multiculturalism, diversity, indigeneity, and autochthony, and are challenged to apply theoretical perspectives to multiculturalism and diversity to a range of empirical case studies.